 Key inbound marketing takeaways

 Inbound isn’t interruptive.
-Traditional advertising often interrupts what potential customers are doing to deliver their messages, such as interrupting a favorite TV show with a commercial break.
+To deliver their messages, traditional advertising often interrupts what potential customers are doing, such as watching a TV show.
 Inbound marketing instead offers helpful content that potential customers find themselves.

 - It is primarily a digital strategy.
 While inbound includes a few offline methods, like inbound sales calls, most inbound marketing takes place online or on electronic devices.
 Traditional advertising, on the other hand, often takes place offline.